-- I. NAME AND LEGAL AUTHORITY: - Section 1.
+I. NAME AND LEGAL AUTHORITY:

+Section 1.
 Name.
-The name of this Commission is the Los Angeles County Commission on HIV. - Section 2.
+The name of this Commission is the Los Angeles County Commission on HIV.

+- Section 2.
 Created.
-This Commission was created by an act of the Los Angeles County Board of Supervisors ("BOS"), codified in sections 3.29.010 3.29.120, Title 3-Chapter 29 of the Los Angeles County Code. - Section 3.
+This Commission was created by an act of the Los Angeles County Board of Supervisors ("BOS"), codified in Chapter 29 of the Los Angeles County Code. - Section 3.
 Organizational Structure.
 The Commission on HIV is housed as an independent commission within the Executive Office of the BOS in the organizational structure of the County of Los Angeles. - Section 4.
 Duties and Responsibilities.
-As defined in Los Angeles County Code 3.29.090 (Duties), and consistent with Section 2602(b)(4) (42 U.S.C § 300ff-12) of the RWHAP legislation, HRSA guidance, and requirements of the CDC HIV Planning Guidance, the Commission is charged with and authorized to: - A. Develop a comprehensive HIV plan that is based on assessment of service needs and gaps and that includes a defined continuum of HIV services; monitor the implementation of that plan; assess its effectiveness; and collaborate with the RWHAP grantee, the Division of HIV and STD Programs ("DHSP")/Department of Public Health ("DPH") to update the plan on a regular basis. - B. Develop standards of care for the organization and delivery of HIV care, treatment, and prevention services.
+As defined in Los Angeles County Code section 3.29.090 (Duties), and consistent with Section 2602(b)(4) (42 U.S.C § 300ff-12) of the RWHAP legislation, HRSA guidance, and requirements of the CDC HIV Planning Guidance, the Commission is charged with and authorized to: - a.
+Determine the size and demographics of the population of individuals with HIV/AIDS in Los Angeles County; - b.
+Determine the needs of such population, with particular attention to individuals who know their status but are not in care, disparities in access to services, and individuals with HIV/AIDS who do not know their HIV status;